Interferon Alfa-2b (Injection)

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- This medicine comes in a vial (glass container) or prefilled syringe.
-You might not use all of the medicine in each vial or prefilled syringe.
-Use each vial or syringe only one time.
+- This medicine comes in a glass vial or prefilled syringe.
+You might not use all of the medicine in each vial or syringe.
+Use each vial or syringe one time.
 Do not save an open vial or syringe.
-If the medicine in the vial or syringe has changed color, or if you see particles in it, do not use it.
+If the medicine has changed color or has particles in it, do not use it.

-- The solution should be allowed to come to room temperature before using it.
+- The solution should be allowed to warm to room temperature before you inject it.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

 - Use a new needle and syringe each time you inject your medicine.

 - Drink extra fluids so you will urinate more often and help prevent kidney problems.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.